| | | Sign Up

 Producer: Gopaldhara Garden

-Two special batches, exemplary of the Darjeeling 2nd flush season, with the famous muscatel flavour profile.
+This is an exemplary Darjeeling of the 2nd flush season, with the famous 2nd flush 'muscatel' flavour profile.

 The Garden